August 30, 2015

 ISP

 BT (British Telecom) is my ISP.
-As since I’m a residential broadband customer, I don’t have a choice to get a static IP address.
-Hence the lookout for Dynamic DNS service to fill the gap.
-Allowing me to access services hosted at home network when I’m away.
+Since I’m a residential broadband customer, I don’t have a choice to get a static IP address.
+Hence, the need for a Dynamic DNS service to fill the gap.
+Allowing me

 Domain Registrar and Name-Server Provider: